Information for Applicants

 What are the advantages of an Imperial apprenticeship?

 Imperial College London is a great place to work and as an apprentice you will be entitled to a competitive salary and excellent staff benefits.
-You will be supported to complete your programme of study and will usually work towards a nationally recognised qualification.
+You will be supported to complete your programme of study and will work towards a nationally recognised qualification.
 In addition, you will have access to career development support tailored to your ambitions and a flexible, supportive work environment.

 What qualifications will I have at the end of the scheme?